Facebook Ads 8 min read

 Part 3 — The Solution (Your Offer)

 After agitating the problem, introduce your solution.
 Not your product.
 Not your company.
+Not your features.
 The transformation your customer gets.

-The formula: From [current painful state] to [desired outcome] in [timeframe] without [biggest objection].
+From [current painful state] to [desired outcome] in [specific timeframe] without [biggest objection].

-"From spending $3,000 per month on Facebook ads that barely break even - to a system that generates 4x return on every dollar - in 60 days, without hiring an expensive agency."
+"From spending $3,000 per month on Facebook ads that barely break even — to a system that generates 4x return on every dollar — in 60 days, without hiring an expensive agency or signing a long-term contract."

 Part 4 — The CTA (Call to Action)